alirahkay/alirahkay.github.io/_pages/about.md

 ### Interests

-Current research interests:

 - (Deep) Reinforcement Learning
 - Model-Based Reinforcement Learning
-- Continual Learning
+- Representation Learning

 News
 ======
+* (March 2022)
+* (January 2022) I have joined [iCAD Dental](https://www.icad.dental) for a four-month part-time job as a Machine Learning Research Developer.
+* (December 2021) We have released the first version of our RL research framework in [Chandar-Lab](https://chandar-lab.github.io).
+It is called [RLHive](https://github.com/chandar-lab/RLHive).
-* (Jan.
-2021) I started my master's studies at [MILA](https://mila.quebec/en/)—Montréal Institute for Learning Algorithms, in Computer Science under the supervision of [Prof. Sarath Chandar](http://www.sarathchandar.in).
+* (January 2021) I started my master's studies at [MILA](https://mila.quebec/en/)—Montréal Institute for Learning Algorithms, in Computer Science under the supervision of [Prof. Sarath Chandar](http://www.sarathchandar.in).
-* (Dec.
-2020) After four incredible years working as a Data Scientist, I left [Café Bazaar](https://cafebazaar.ir/?l=en)—the largest applications and mobile games store in Iran with more than 40 million users
+* (December 2020) After four incredible years working as a Data Scientist, I left [Café Bazaar](https://cafebazaar.ir/?l=en)—the largest applications and mobile games store in Iran with more than 40 million users